-- Annually submit to United Way of America a report of the total resources generated (annual fundraising campaign plus other resources such as in-kind donations and proceeds from special events).
-This report must be completed according to a policy that ensures an accurate, unduplicated national accounting for the United Way system.
+- Annually provide to United Way of America a report of the total resources generated (annual campaign plus other resources such as in-kind donations and special events) ensuring accurate and unduplicated accounting.

-- If managing donor-designated gifts, base any fee charged on actual expenses.
-If receiving designated gifts from another United Way organization, not deduct fundraising or processing fees.
+- If managing donor-designated gifts, base any fee charged on actual expenses (VCUW does not charge any fee).

 View Items that Speak to Our Accountability

 June 30, 2015 Financial Audit

 June 30, 2011 Financial Audit (18 Month Audit to transistion to a July/June Fiscal Year)